‘Bachelor In Paradise’ Star Derek Peth Seemingly Gets ‘The Bachelor’ Bid From Colton Underwood

 Derek Peth’s newest Instagram post was from two days ago.
 The timing coincided with Bachelor in Paradise episodes that revealed the outcome of the Demi-Derek-Kristian love triangle.

 The love triangle, however, seemed to collapse almost immediately upon the entrance of Kristian onto the show.
-The addition of a non-Bachelor Nation cast member on BiP was unprecedented move by producers.
+The addition of a non-Bachelor Nation cast member on BiP was an unprecedented move by producers.

 This move also left Derek to deal with heartbreak.
 Because after all, Demi and Derek seemed to share a fairly strong bond in the earlier episodes.